 And, noisily, they peck at him.
 (Rowan)

-If you pick berries, you will peel off your whole hand.
+If you pick the berries, you'll rip off your whole hand.
 (Gooseberry)

 Himself scarlet, sugar,